Frequently Asked Questions

 The school will automatically report your enrollment to the National Clearinghouse which provides information to all loan servicers.
 You should monitor the status of your loans with your loan servicer.
 If necessary, the Registrar’s Office can complete an enrollment verification form for you.

-How do I start paying back my loans?
+I will be graduating soon.
+What do I need to do about my loans?
 Back to Top

 You will be notified by your loan servicer of upcoming payments.
 For Federal Direct Subsidized and Unsubsidized loans, there is a 6 month grace period after you cease half-time enrollment before repayment begins.
 For Perkins loans, the grace period is 9 months.
 There are various repayment plans available which your servicer can assist you with.
 Review the debt management information on our website.